Kwirtz/novelpy/docs/source/usage.rst

-| Read more on the create_cooc function here :ref:`Utils`
-| Now you can run the Foster et al. (2015) indicator
+| Read more on the create_cooc function here :ref:`Utils`.
+Now you can run the Foster et al. (2015) novelty indicator.

 .. code-block:: python

    import novelpy

-   # Most (if not every) indicator works for a given year, here we want novelty for papers done in 2000
+   # Most (if not all) indicator works for a given year, here we want novelty for papers published in 2000
    focal_year = 2000